BoazTelem/CodeRelay/README.md

 # CodeRelay
-A local desktop app that coordinates Codex and Claude Code as configurable workers and auditors, automatically passing context, implementing changes, reviewing results, and iterating until completion.
+An open-source desktop app that connects Claude Code and Codex through your existing subscriptions, without separate API usage fees.
+They plan, implement, audit, and improve important coding tasks together until the work is complete.